rvrsh3ll/OSGiScanner/README.md

 # OSGiScanner

-OSGiScanner is a simple Python 2.7 tool written to aid Penetration Testers in finding OSGi consoles.
+OSGiScanner is a simple Python3 tool written to aid Penetration Testers in finding OSGi consoles.

 OSGi consoles commonly have the default username and password combination of admin:admin.